Vani0904/Budget-Tracker-System/README.md

 # Budget Tracker System

-A responsive web application for recording income and expenses, organising transactions by category, and viewing personal financial summaries to aid with budgeting personal finances.
+A responsive C#/.NET web application for recording income and expenses, organising transactions by category, and viewing personal financial summaries.

 > This project is currently under development.
 The README and feature list will be updated as new functionality is completed.